Welcome to CS101: Introduction to Computer Science I

 The primary learning materials for this course are articles, lectures, and videos.

 All course materials are free to access and can be found in each unit of the course.
-Pay close attention to the notes that accompany these course materials, as they will tell you what to focus on in each resource and will help you to understand how the learning materials fit into the course as a whole.
+Pay close attention to the notes that accompany these course materials, as they will tell you what to focus on in each resource and will help you understand how the learning materials fit into the course as a whole.
 You can also see a list of all the learning materials in this course by clicking on Resources in the navigation bar.

 Evaluation and Minimum Passing Score

-There are also end-of-unit assessments and short quizzes in this course.
-These are designed to help you study and do not factor into your final course grade.
-You can take these as many times as you want until you understand the concepts and material covered.
+There is also a practice exam that you may take as many times as you want to help you prepare for the final exam.
+The course also contains end-of-unit assessments in this course.
+The end-of-unit assessments are designed to help you study and do not factor into your final course grade.
+You can take these as many times as you want to until you understand the concepts and material covered.
 You can see all of these assessments by clicking on Quizzes in the course's navigation bar.

 Tips for Success

-Learning new material can be challenging, so we've compiled a few study strategies to help you succeed:
+Learning new material can be challenging, so here are a few study strategies to help you succeed:

-• Take notes on the various terms, practices, and theories that you come across.
-This can help you put each concept into context and will create a refresher that you can use as you study later on.
+• Take notes on terms, practices, and theories.
+This helps you understand each concept in context and provides a refresher for later study.

-• As you work through the materials, take some time to test yourself on what you remember and how well you understand the concepts.
-Reflecting on what you've learned is important for your long-term memory and will make you more likely to retain information over time.
+• Test yourself on what you remember and how well you understand the concepts.
+Reflecting on what you've learned improves long-term memory retention.

 Technical Requirements

 This course is delivered entirely online.
-You will be required to have access to a computer or web-capable mobile device and have consistent access to the internet to either view or download the necessary course resources and to attempt any auto-graded course assessments and the final exam.
+You will need access to a computer or web-capable mobile device and consistent internet access to view or download resources and complete auto-graded assessments and the final exam.

-• To access the full course, including assessments and the final exam, you will need to be logged into your Saylor Academy account and enrolled in the course.
-If you do not already have an account, you may create one for free here.
-Although you can access some of the course without logging in to your account, you should log in to maximize your course experience.
-For example, you cannot take assessments or track your progress unless you are logged in.
+To access the full course, including assessments and the final exam, log into your Saylor Academy account and enroll in the course.
+If you don’t have an account, you can create one for free here.
+Note that tracking progress and taking assessments require login.

 For additional guidance, check out Saylor Academy's FAQ.